Johnny Trigg Chili (No Beans)

 • 2 six-oz cans tomato paste

 • 4 oz of old cheese (I used an old block of Parmigiano-Reggiano I had in the fridge.
-A block of sharp cheddar or cheddar also works well)
+A block of sharp cheddar or any kind of cheddar also works well)

 • 2 tablespoons brown sugar